 We took off from downtown Barcelona and passed Mt.
 Tibidabo on the way were we saw the captivating Temple Expiatori del Sagrat Cor along with Parc d’Atraccions Tibidabo which honestly has been one of my favorite sights since arriving.
 The colors of the park were otherworldly in their brilliance and the temple was stunning, not just for its construction and artistry but for its location, seated at the peak of Mt.
 Tibidabo.
 From the peak of Tibidabo and the amusement park, we embarked on our Trek.

 This hike was honestly one for the books, at first it seemed to be a little easy but the farther we went the more treacherous the terrain became and we ended up with quite the climb.
 On the hike, we saw several stunning vistas, as well as even encountering some wildlife that most of us had never seen in the wild before.
 In this case, we saw a couple of wild boars, it was quite the experience and led to many photo opportunities.
 Another great aspect of this excursion was the guidance provided by both Charles and Filipo.

 This excursion included a lunch obviously, and boy where we wined and dined.
-We had red wine, a starter course that included a salad tomato onion bread and a delicious soup which Charles taught those of us near him how to make it, after that we had a large meat and potatoes type of meal including delicious beans, a potato, a half rack of ribs and some sausage (there was a vegetarian option though I obviously didn’t take that route.
-This was all topped off with coffee and Crema Catalana.
+We had red wine, a starter course that included a salad, bread and a delicious cold tomato soup which Charles taught those of us near him how to make it, after that we had a large meat and potatoes type of meal including delicious beans, a potato, a half rack of ribs and some sausage (there was a vegetarian option though I obviously didn’t take that route.
+This was all topped off with coffee and Crema Catalanaº.
 Obviously, the food made quite the impression on me.

-After this, we met several dogs (which the girls loved of course) and traveled home.
+After this, we met several dogs and traveled home.
 This was a day that I will certainly remember.